 Here’s another message from Opera:

-Similar messages will soon appear in Google Chrome and other browsers.
+Similar messages now appear in Google Chrome and other browsers.

 Having messages like these mar your business website could have the same effect as the wrong type of news headline: Potential customers turned away.

 All websites depend on software, including the content management system or site builder itself, along with any themes or plug-ins you’ve chosen.
 A weakness in any of them can be all a hacker needs to break in and do mischief.